apollo

 About Iron+folic Acid+cyanocobalamin

-In some cases, Iron+folic Acid+cyanocobalamin may cause side effects like nausea, diarrhoea, constipation, and stomach upset.
-These side effects typically do not require medical attention and usually resolve gradually over time.
-However, if these side effects persist longer, please consult your doctor.
+In some cases, you may experience certain common side effects such as stomach upset, constipation, diarrhoea, nausea, and vomiting.
+Most of these side effects do not require medical attention and will resolve gradually over time.
+However, you are advised to talk to your doctor if you experience these side effects persistently.

 Uses of Iron+folic Acid+cyanocobalamin